TRUFAMANIA

 Odour: distinctive, faint when harvesting.

-Taste: pleasant, not much persistent
+Taste: pleasant, not very persistent.

 Habitat